YMCA Exeter

 The infographic shows the sorts of things you might be experiencing that we can support with.
 We will also create goals that are driven by you and our sessions will be structured to support you in reaching these goals.

 We are passionate that every young person gets the right support for their needs.
-To help you determine whether a referral to our service is appropriate at this time, please take a read of the information below.
+To help you determine whether a referral to our service is appropriate at this time, please take a read of the information this page.

 As a service, we offer Low-Intensity CBT.
 This support encourages a young person to help change the way their thoughts or behaviours are making them feel.
 Therefore, this support is not appropriate when the main difficulty is outside of their control, such as difficult family dynamics or bullying, which might need more practical support.